I can be a savage when needed

 Anya is live and ready to show you everything.
 Watch her strip, dance, and perform exclusive shows just for you.
 Interact in real-time and make your fantasies come true.

-Funny how a woman becomes 'too much' the moment she stops accepting too little.
+Funny how a woman becomes difficult the moment she stops settling for less.
 Because asking for respect isn't asking for too much.
 Wanting better isn't asking for too much.
 Refusing to settle isn't asking for too much.

 She isn't 'too much.'
-Maybe you're just used to people accepting less.
+She’s simply aware of her worth.
+Perhaps you're just used to people who accept less.

 - Bhavika Bhoir